Contact our Student Services Office for more information about the program: clasp–um@umich.edu

 General Program Requirements

 The MS degree requires 30 credit hours of coursework, of which 15 must be in Climate & Space courses.
-The Rackham School of Graduate Studies has a cognate requirement that each student take a minimum of four (4) credit hours of coursework in a different department.
+The Rackham School of Graduate Studies has a cognate requirement that each student take a minimum of three (3) credit hours of coursework in a different department.
 Climate & Space requires that these courses be non-seminar courses and not be courses cross-listed with Climate & Space.

 Admissions

-The deadline for the Fall MS student cohort (Program Code 02219) is January 15th.
+The deadline for the fall MS student cohort (Program Code 02219) is January 15th; applicants are only considered to start in the fall semester.
 It is recommended that you submit your application early to ensure that it arrives on or before the deadline.
-If your application will be significantly delayed, please contact Student Services (clasp–um@umich.edu) to discuss your situation.
 Information about the cost of attending the University of Michigan is available from The Office of Registrar.

 All Climate & Space MS students are admitted to the program through the Horace H. Rackham School of Graduate Studies.